microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_Continuous_Deployment_Release_Management.md

 ### 4: Create a Release Definition
 Now that you have an Azure Service Endpoint to deploy to, and a package to deploy (from your CI build), you can create a Release Definition.
-The Release Definition defines how your application moves through various Environments, including Tasks to update infrastructure, deploy your application, run script and run tests.
+The Release Definition defines how your application moves through various Environments, including Tasks to update infrastructure, deploy your application, run scripts and run tests.
 You can also configure incoming or outgoing approvals for each Environment.

-An Environment is simply a logical grouping of tasks - it should not be confused with a set of machines.
+An Environment is simply a logical grouping of tasks - it may or may not correspond to a set of machines.
-For this Release Definition, you will create 4 "Environments" - one to set up the infrastructure (which describes Dev, Staging and Production infrastructure) and 3 others: 1 for Dev, 1 for Staging and 1 for Production.
+For this Release Definition, you will create 3 Environments: Dev, Staging and Production.

+The infrastructure required for all 3 environments is described in an ARM Template.
+The ARM Template will be invoked during the deployment in the Dev Environment before deploying the website to Dev.
+It will not be necessary to run any infrastructure tasks during Staging or Production deployments in this case.

-1. Create a Release Definition to Deploy Infrastructure
+1. Create a Release Definition to Deploy Infrastructure and Deploy to Dev
 	* In VSTS, click on the Release hub
 	* Click on the green + button at the top of the left hand menu to create a new definition.
 This will launch a wizard prompting you to select a deployment template.
 Click on "Empty" to start with an empty